ElaineCasey/Confidence-framing-effects/README.md

 #### Framing condition

-Participants are randomly assigned to either a 'more' or 'less' condition.
+Participants are assigned to either a 'more' or 'less' condition.
 In the 'more' condition, they are asked to respond to the stimulus with a greater number of dots.
 In the 'less' condition, they are asked to respond to the stimulus with a fewer number of dots.
 Confidence is reported for each condition.
 Frame is a between-subjects factor.

+When calling confidence_framing_experiment.py input the frame condition as an argument.
+For example, `python confidecne_framing_experiment.py MORE`

 ## Reference